Governing Council

 Maya Ghaemmaghami![Maya Ghaemmaghami]()

-Maya Ghaemmaghami is a retired hematologist and oncologist residing in Charlottesville.
+Maya Ghaemmaghami is a retired hematologist and oncologist.
 She graduated from Youngstown State University with a BS degree in combined sciences and received her medical degree from Northeast Ohio College of Medicine.
 She completed her residency in internal medicine at Allegheny General Hospital in Pittsburgh and her fellowship in hematology and oncology at the University of Pittsburgh Medical Center.
 She served as a hematologist and oncologist for more than 20 years.
 Ghaemmaghami was an associate professor of medicine at the University of Virginia from 2011 to 2016 in a community-based academic hematology and oncology practice.
 She has served on the Martha Jefferson Hospital Foundation Board and on the Hospice of the Piedmont Board.

 John Harris![John Harris]()